 - They are getting actionable feedback from the program.
 Too many programs are focused on scores and not on customer engagement.
 The beauty of an Account Experience program is your customers give you the roadmap to retain them, all you have to do is listen and act on their feedback.

 - They Close the Loop with all detractors in 48 hours.
 Getting feedback isn’t enough.
-Alyce has processes in place to make sure all detractors are followed up within 48 hours or less.
+Alyce has processes to ensure all detractors are followed up within 48 hours or less.
 This keeps customers engaged with your product and lets them know that you take their feedback seriously.

 - They are taking action on feedback.
 Most companies running an NPS program for the first time will learn the hard way that feedback without action can be more detrimental than not getting feedback in the first place.
 Alyce not only closes the loop with customers, but they include them in the process to enact those changes.

 - The final piece of Alyce’s success is tying revenue to the program.
-If you want to make the biggest impact on the business, you need to ensure you are prioritizing your actions by revenue.
+If you want to make the biggest impact on the business, you must ensure you prioritize your actions by revenue.
 Sometimes small accounts make the most noise, but retaining large accounts is the goal.
 Tie revenue to the program so you know where priorities lie.